LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ## 4.10 Bulk data operations
 Bulk data export is implemented according to the [HL7 FHIR BulkDataAccess IG: STU1](http://hl7.org/fhir/uv/bulkdata/STU1/export/index.html), and Bulk data import is implemented according to the [Proposal for $import Operation](https://github.com/smart-on-fhir/bulk-import/blob/master/import.md).

-There are 2 modules involved inside the implementation:
+There are 2 modules involved are:

 - fhir-operation-bulkdata
 - fhir-bulkimportexport-webapp